 - van Tongeren

-The most mysterious of Anna’s van Raaphorst ancestors was her great-grandfather, Theodorus Leonardus van Raaphorst.
-In about 1867 he abandoned his wife and two living children (Christiaan and Antonius) and simply disappeared.
-He reappeared about 30 years later (after his wife’s death) and asked son Chris and his family to take him in.
-They did for awhile, but apparently the arrangements didn’t work out, and he disappeared again.
+The most mysterious of my van Raaphorst ancestors used to be my great-grandfather, Theodorus Leonardus (TL).
+In about 1867 he and his wife, Agatha, separated, and he moved away and left her still living in Amsterdam with their two living children, Christiaan and Antonius.
+The family story was that he had no contact with them for the next 30 years until he suddenly reappeared (perhaps around 1897) and asked son Chris and his family to take him in.
+They did for a while, but apparently the arrangements didn’t work out, and he moved away again.

 For more information